This page gives you access to the curriculum map per year group for both secular and Jewish Studies

-At Menorah Primary School we pride ourselves on the quality of teaching and learning that all children receive across the curriculum.
+At MPS Boys and MPS Girls we pride ourselves on the quality of teaching and learning that all children receive across the curriculum.
 We follow the New National Curriculum which sets out what children should be taught and what they should be able to achieve at each stage of their education.

 Teachers use a wide range of teaching styles and strategies depending on the activity and lesson objectives.
 Children are encouraged to work in groups or as individuals and to share their achievements and discoveries with their peers.